Nnathapon/un-international-days/README.md

 1. International Day of Remembrance and Tribute to the Victims of Terrorism, 21 August
 1. International Day Commemorating the Victims of Acts of Violence Based on Religion or Belief, 22 August
 1. International Day of the Victims of Enforced Disappearances, 30 August
-1. World Day of Remembrance for Road Traffic Victims, 17 November
+1. World Day of Remembrance for Road Traffic Victims, third Sunday November
 1. World Day for the Prevention of and Healing from Child Sexual Exploitation, Abuse and Violence, 18 November
 1. International Day of Solidarity with the Palestinian People, 29 November
 1. Day of Remembrance for all Victims of Chemical Warfare, 30 November